UselessPickles/ts-enum-util/README.md

 ```

 ## Requirements
-- *ES5/ES6 Features*: The following ES5/ES6 features are used by `ts-enum-util`, so they must exist (either natively or via polyfill) in the run-time environment:
+- *ES6 Features*: The following ES6 features are used by `ts-enum-util`, so they must exist (either natively or via polyfill) in the run-time environment:
-    - `Array.prototype.forEach`
-    - `Array.prototype.map`
     - `Map`
     - `Set`
     - `Symbol.iterator`